EthicalRavioli/Banking-Application/README.md

 # bankingApp
 **Created by Ethan Jones**

+See the linked YouTube video for a demonstration of the application.

 This command-line banking application written in Java is meant to demonstrate some of the skills I learned during my first year as a computer science major.

 This project implements some of the following things I learned: